Alex Villanueva: Military service

-Los Angeles County Sheriff's Department (1986–)
+Los Angeles County Sheriff's Department (1986–2018)

 Villanueva joined the Los Angeles County Sheriff's Department in 1986 and eventually settled in La Habra Heights, California.
 After completing the Sheriff's Academy (Class 232), Villanueva was assigned to the Inmate Reception Center, the processing center for the Sheriff's Department's jail system.

 In 1988, Villanueva initiated the drive to ban smoking in the Los Angeles County jail system as part of a national effort to ban second-hand smoke.
-The ban was successfully implemented in 1990.
+The ban was implemented in 1990.

-While he was on patrol in the community of East Los Angeles, California, Villanueva volunteered to lead one of the first community policing teams in the nation made possible by the Community Oriented Policing (COPS) grant program launched by President Bill Clinton.
+He patrolled the community of East Los Angeles, California and volunteered to lead one of the first community policing teams in the nation as permitted by the Community Oriented Policing (COPS) grant program launched by President Bill Clinton.
 The team Villanueva led was located at the Maravilla Housing Project.

 After his time at East Los Angeles Sheriff Station, Villanueva transferred to the Training Bureau where he served as a Drill Instructor at the Los Angeles Sheriff's Department Academy.
 He was promoted to the rank of Sergeant, where he worked Lennox and Carson Sheriff Stations, the Community College Bureau, as well as the Advanced Officer Training unit.
-Villanueva promoted to the rank of Lieutenant and served at the Century Regional Detention Facility, which primarily houses female inmates.
+Villanueva was promoted to the rank of Lieutenant and served at the Century Regional Detention Facility, which primarily houses female inmates.
 In 2014, Villanueva moved on to the Pico Rivera Sheriff Station, where he served as Watch Commander.
 Villanueva retired from the Sheriff's Department in 2018.

 From 2006 to 2010, Villanueva was an adjunct professor of criminal justice at California State University, Long Beach.